Master’s of Library and Information Studies

 The student must complete and successfully defend a thesis that meets the requirements established by the Graduate School.
 The thesis defense shall be made orally before the student’s thesis committee and will be open to the public.

 Graduate credit may be transferred from another university or may be elected from the offerings of other departments.
-No more than 9 hours of credit can be applied toward the MLIS for graduate courses taken outside SLIS, directed research courses, and internships.
+No more than nine hours of credit can be applied toward the MLIS for graduate courses taken outside SLIS, directed research courses, and internships.
 These hours may be combined as follows: